 REQUIRED QUALIFICATIONS

-____ + years of purchasing or procurement, including senior
+•____ + years of purchasing, including senior or lead work

 COMPENSATION AND HOW TO APPLY